garyf/json_web_token/README.md

 Returns either:
 * a JWT claims set string or hash, if the Message Authentication Code (MAC), or signature, is verified
-* a string, 'Invalid', otherwise
+* a hash, error: 'invalid', otherwise

 `jwt` (required) is a JSON web token string